DinoFazlic/Tennis-Match-Prediction/README.md

 - Do not enter probabilities as percentages!
 Use decimals (e.g., 0.65 for 65%).
 - Points in the current gem: Use tennis convention: 0 (0), 1 (15), 2 (30), 3 (40).

----

-## 👑 Credits

-Made by [your name or GitHub username].
-Feel free to fork or star the repo if you like it!